sneakytreesnake/CrownCooler/README.md

 # CrownCooler
-"Crown" shaped cooling duct and associated hot end mount for Voron Trident and V2.4 printers
+This mod is designed to adapt a fan mounted somewhere on the frame, through a CPAP tube and onto a "crown" shaped cooling duct.
+It has been designed for the Voron 2.4 and Voron Trident series of printers, mounting directly to the stealthburner X carriage.

 This mod was developed to:
 - mount a Rapido HF/UHF hot end & Dragon SF/HF/UHF hot end
-- improve overall cooling performance by increasing airflow using a CPAP tube
+- improve overall cooling performance by accomodating very large fans
-- provide uniform cooling with airflow directed downwards
+- provide uniform cooling from all directions
 - be lightweight and easy to maintain
-- be compatible with standard voron carriage and extruder mounting parts
+- be compatible with standard voron stealthburner carriage and extruder mounting parts
-- work with klickyprobe & euclid probe
+- work with klickyprobe & euclid probe.

 **This mod is still a BETA.
-Expect issues.**
+Expect issues - but let me know about them so I can fix them.**

+**Feel free to contact me directly on discord if you would like to help me test this mod and provide feedback.**

 # Gallery

-MY setup:
+### My setup:
+My system specifications:
+- Voron 2.4r2
+- UHF rapido with CHT volcano nozzle
+- Orbiter V2.0
+- Euclid probe

+A WS7040 blower can effectively cool volumetric flow rates beyond 70 mm^3/s (this is the limit of the hot end, NOT the cooling!).

 <img width="751" alt="Screen Shot 2022-06-23 at 6 24 17 PM" src="https://user-images.githubusercontent.com/12782053/194479013-b6fde3b8-cf25-49be-87e4-bf0bb4626d9a.jpeg">

-CFD results:
+### CFD results:

 <img width="400" alt="Screen Shot 2022-06-23 at 6 24 17 PM" src="https://user-images.githubusercontent.com/12782053/222349741-af51ee42-947d-4d13-abc0-36f03b5f4968.png"> <img width="400" alt="Screen Shot 2022-06-23 at 6 24 17 PM" src="https://user-images.githubusercontent.com/12782053/222350137-e37b25a5-53a1-4d56-90b9-6fde59ddf052.png">
 <img width="600" alt="Screen Shot 2022-06-23 at 6 24 17 PM" src="https://user-images.githubusercontent.com/12782053/222349658-3f779d3e-316e-43d4-90a7-016135d2e329.png">

 ## Dragon SF/HF